FAQ

 Learn how to use them here.

 Most of our machines have between 4 and 8 GPUs per physical machine.
-When you start a pod, it is locked to a specific physical machine.
-If you keep it running (on-demand), then that GPU cannot be taken from you.
-However, if you stop your pod, it becomes available for a different user to rent.
-When you want to start your pod again, your specific machine may be wholly occupied!
-In this case, we give you the option to spin up your pod with zero GPUs so you can retain access to your data.
+When you start a Pod, it is locked to a specific physical machine.
+If you keep it running (On-Demand), then that GPU cannot be taken from you.
+However, if you stop your Pod, it becomes available for a different user to rent.
+When you want to start your Pod again, your specific machine may be wholly occupied!
+In this case, we give you the option to spin up your Pod with zero GPUs so you can retain access to your data.

-Remember that this does not mean there are no more GPUs of that type available, just none on the physical machine that specific pod is locked to.
-Note that transfer pods have limited computing capabilities, so transferring files using a UI may be difficult, and you may need to resort to terminal access or cloud sync options.
+Remember that this does not mean there are no more GPUs of that type available, just none on the physical machine that specific Pod is locked to.
+Note that transfer Pods have limited computing capabilities, so transferring files using a UI may be difficult, and you may need to resort to terminal access or cloud sync options.

 What are Network Volumes?

-Network volumes allow you to share data between pods and generally be more mobile with your important data.
+Network volumes allow you to share data between Pods and generally be more mobile with your important data.
 This feature is only available in specific secure cloud data centers, but we are actively rolling it out to more and more of our secure cloud footprint.
 If you use network volumes, you should rarely run into situations where you cannot use your data with a GPU without a file transfer!

 Read about it here.